tc39/proposal-record-tuple/tutorial/en.md

 console.log("at 0:0", grid.get(#{y:0x0, x:0})); // player
 ```

-Note that on the last `console.log`, the order did not matter in the equality, unlike what we've seen with converting objects to JSON.
+Note the last `console.log`; the order did not matter, unlike what we've seen when converting objects to JSON.

 The same operations from before are also possible: